Sohailm25/unsloth_challenges/submissions/README.md

 # Submission Bundle

-This folder collects the files a maintainer would review for scoring.
+This folder collects the files for scoring.
 Files are symlinks to the originals to avoid divergence.

 ## Challenge A (NF4 Triton)
 - `challenge_a_nf4.py` – final kernel implementation.
 Test: `pytest tests/test_challenge_a_nf4.py -q`.
 Benchmark: see `logs/2025-11-29-part-a.log` for Part A integration timing vs B baseline, and re-run `modal_challenge_a.py::run_benchmarks` for speedup >=1.15x on T4.